CodeMouse92/quantified-task-management/measures/planning.md

 * **g1: Trivial.** "Nice-to-have" tasks that take a back seat to all higher-gravity tasks.
 There must still be reasonable certainty these tasks will be included in a later release.
-* **g0: Wishlist.** All other tasks which have been properly discussed, but are not definite inclusions in later releases.

-If a task hasn't been discussed yet, it should not be assigned a Gravity score.
-Depending on your task manager, you may choose to mark it as `gT: Triage`.
+If a task hasn't been discussed yet, or you're not sure it should be included, it should not be assigned a Gravity score.
+Depending on your issue tracker, you may choose to mark it as `gT: Triage`.

 As a rule, if everything is critical, nothing is critical!
 We estimate that your g5 and g4 tasks should account for only about 20% of your tasks.
 A good way to think